The DiMenna-Nyselius Library Prizes are awarded for excellence in undergraduate and graduate research projects which demonstrate:

 A panel composed of Fairfield University faculty, librarians and other educators will judge entries on the evidence of the applicant's research strategy, process, and personal learning, which will be summarized in the research essay.
 Expectations for achievement will be commensurate with the applicant's class year and the requirements of the discipline.
 Separate judging will occur in the undergraduate and graduate categories.

-Thank you to Fairfield University's School of Nursing, the Graduate School of Education and Allied Professions, College of Arts and Sciences, and the School of Engineering for their previous financial support of the prizes, in addition to the Library's financial commitment.
+Thank you to Fairfield University's School of Nursing, the Graduate School of Education and Allied Professions, Dolan School of Business, College of Arts and Sciences, and the School of Engineering for their financial support of the prizes, in addition to the Library's financial commitment.

 The DiMenna-Nyselius Library thanks the University of California at Berkeley Library for their guidance in the development of our Library Research Prize for Undergraduates.